The local-first network scanner

 It knows what it's looking at

-DeviceShelf combines many signals — MAC vendor (OUI), DNS, mDNS/Bonjour, NetBIOS, SNMP, UPnP, TTL, DHCP fingerprint and open-port profiles — to label each device with a type and a best guess at what it is.
+DeviceShelf combines many signals to label each device with a type and a best guess at what it is: MAC vendor (OUI), DNS, mDNS/Bonjour, NetBIOS, SNMP, UPnP, TTL, DHCP fingerprint and open-port profiles.

 🌐 Router / Gateway